 4. Life Expectancy (Years)

 Life expectancy is the average age that an individual is expected to live to from birth.
-A higher life expectancy provides a greater indication of a country that is part of the “first world” classification.
+A higher life expectancy provides a greater indication of a country with a strong healthcare system that is part of the “first world” classification.

 Example of Classification